coinbase/cadence-ruby/proxy/README.md

 # Cadence Proxy

-A small executable that accepts incomming Thrift/HTTP requests and proxies them to Cadence server using Thrift/TChannel.
+A small executable that accepts incoming Thrift/HTTP requests and proxies them to Cadence server using Thrift/TChannel.

 ## Why?